MrZloHex/troubleshooting-stm32f1/README.md

    - Main node of instruction execution
    - Writting/reading in/from `sram`
    - Work this ALU and _stack_ operations
+ 3. Checking all `sram` addresses for broken segments

 ## Purpose of file and directories